-The Sussex County Sheriff’s Office offers two programs to certain non-violent offenders sentenced to a term of imprisonment.
-Both programs have been highly successful and are explained in the next sections.
+The Sussex County Sheriff’s Office offers the Sheriffs Labor Assistance Program (SLAP) to certain non-violent offenders sentenced to a term supervised by the Sussex Sheriff’s Office.
+This program has been highly successful and is explained in sections listed below.

 Sheriff’s Labor Assistance Program (SLAP)

-The SLAP program is a community-based corrections program that provides a structured alternative to incarceration for persons sentenced by Sussex County courts to a term of imprisonment.
+The SLAP program is a community-based labor program that provides a structured alternative to incarceration for persons sentenced by Sussex County Courts.

-Persons sentenced to SLAP are able to pay their debt to society by performing moderate levels of manual labor.
-This enables them to maintain employment, provide for their families and continue to be productive members of society while serving their sentence.
+Persons sentenced to SLAP are able to pay their dept to society by performing moderate levels of manual labor.
+This enables them to maintain employment, provide for their families and continue to be productive members of society while satisfying their sentence.

 Offenders are prudently screened and only those with nonviolent, minor offenses are admitted into the program.
 Participants are required to follow all rules and regulations or face having their SLAP sentence revoked.
 At that time, they may be required to serve the remainder of their sentence in jail.